farrell0/DataStax-Developers-Notebook/README.md

 This is a personal blog where we answer one or more questions each month from DataStax customers in a non-official, non-warranted, non much of anything forum.

 July 2020 - -
->Customer: Okay, so my company is finally ready to “database as a service (DBaaS).
+>Customer: Okay, so my company is finally ready to “database as a service (DBaaS)".
 We also want to move to a micro-services
 >architecture, and possibly GraphQL.
 Can you help ?
 >
 >Daniel: Excellent question !
 In this series we’ve previously covered GraphQL, and previously covered geo-spatial queries